 Another approach is presenting foods is the theme of wreath or circle forms.
 A Cook's Blessing by Demetria Taylor (1965) points out how this feast is one that falls in the Temporal (Time) Cycle, not Sanctoral (saints).
 Traditionally this feast was pivotal, marking the beginning of the year, occurring nine months before the Solemnity of Christmas.
 Father Weiser elaborates on how important marking the time:

 In the early Christian centuries March 25 was observed in a special way as the Day of the Incarnation.
 In order to make the Lord's life on earth an exact number of years, even down to the day, an early tradition claimed that it was also the date of the crucifixion.
 This fact is mentioned in many ancient martyrologies (calendars of feasts) and in the sermons of various Fathers of the Church.
-Soon other events of the history of our salvation were placed on this day by legendary belief, and thus we find in some calendars of the Middle Ages the following quaint "anniversaries" listed for March 25:The Creation of the World
+Soon other events of the history of our salvation were placed on this day by legendary belief, and thus we find in some calendars of the Middle Ages the following quaint "anniversaries" listed for March 25:Recalling the year as a circle of days, reminders of eternity, the cycle of the Year of Our Lord, serve foods in the shape of wreaths or rings or circles.
+Wreath cookies, Angel Food Cake (double duty, reminding us of the Angel Gabriel), doughnuts with a hole, cakes baked in tube or Bundt pans, Coffee Rings would all be appropriate to serve today.
+Last Annunciation, Michele posted a Annunciation Pineapple Upside Down Cake with this same theme.

 The Fall of Adam and Eve